Philippe Mahut

-Philippe Mahut ([fi.lip ma.y]; 4 March 1956 – 8 February 2014) was a French professional footballer who played as a defender.
+Philippe Georges Léon Mahut ([fi.lip ma.y]; 4 March 1956 – 8 February 2014) was a French professional footballer who played as a defender.

 From 1974 to 1993, Mahut played for seven football clubs – all of them in his native France – and scored 30 goals in 654 competitive club matches.
 He earned nine international caps for the France national team during the early 1980s.

 Mahut was described as a "sturdy defender" with "a heading ability above average".

 Early life

 Philippe Mahut was born in the hamlet of Rosières, which is a part of the commune of Lunery, in the department of Cher.
 His family had Polish ancestry.
 He grew up in that hamlet, raised by his grandmother.
 Philippe's father was an amateur football player and was very good at it, hence Philippe's talent for playing football.
 Philippe Mahut started his youth football career at AS Montferrandaise when he was nine years old.
 He subsequently settled in Fontainebleau, where he was raised by his uncle and aunt.
 Philippe Mahut did his compulsory military service in the south of Seine-et-Marne department.